genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/uci-51a.md

   * pKa > 15 => extremely weak acids
 * Need to know these! below
 ![](./uci-51a/uci-51a__L8__pka-chart.png)
-* Note: bright red markings are mine, not the instructor's
+> Note: bright red markings are mine, not the instructor's
 * How do we determine strength of bases?
   * In OChem, we don't use pKb (unlike gchem).
   * The extremely weak acids are the extremely strong bases
 * General way to do this.
 Protenate the base to find the conjugate acid, look on the pKa chart
-* Equilibrium favors the weakest acid side (and thus weakest base side)
+* Equilibrium favors the weakest acid side (and thus ~~weakest~~ strongest base side)
 * Determining ratio of reactants to products
-  * 1:10^x if products are favored
+  * 1:10^x if products are favored, where x is the ▲ pKa
-  * 10^x:1 if reactants are favored
+  * 10^x:1 if reactants are favored, where x is the ▲ pKa
   * Example: CH3COOH (pka = 4.8) + NH3 ⇌ CH3COO- + NH4+ (pka = 9.2)
     * pka difference ~= 4 since rxn favored to the right
     * 1:10^4 reactants:products or 1:10,000